GoogleCloudDataproc/initialization-actions/CONTRIBUTING.md

    Debian packages (built using Apache Bigtop) instead of installing from tarballs.
 The list of Dataproc packages can be found under `/var/lib/apt/lists/*dataproc-bigtop-repo_*Packages` on any Dataproc cluster.
-1. Do not string-replace or string-grep fields out of Hadoop XML files;
-   instead, use `bdconfig` which is a Python utility available on Dataproc clusters to interact with the XML files.
+1. Do not string-replace or string-grep fields out of Hadoop XML files; instead, use native Hadoop tooling (such as `hdfs getconf`) or `bdconfig`. `bdconfig` is a Python utility available on Dataproc clusters to interact with the XML files.
 1. If it's not possible to make the additional software inherit Hadoop classpaths and configuration via `/etc/hadoop/conf`, then where possible use symlinks to necessary jarfiles and conf files instead of copying